swap2308/sec-risk-intelligence-skill/README.md

 ## Overview

 The **SEC Financial Risk Intelligence Agent** is a **production-grade, end-to-end financial analytics system** that evaluates company health using structured financial data.
+"The goal was to build a skill that a credit analyst, risk officer, or portfolio manager could use without needing a data-science background — making explainability as important as accuracy."

 It combines: